Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Related Work

-Formalizing theories in proof assistants is a non-trivial task, which has sparked interest in \emph{autoformalization}: translating definitions, theorems and lemmas written in natural language to the formal language of a proof assistant \citep{wang2018neuraltranslation, szegedy2020autoformalisation, wu2022autoformalization}.
-Recent work by \citet{zhang-etal-2025-autoformalization} shows that autoformalization on realistic mathematical definitions and problems, appearing on ArXiV and Wikipedia, is still a challenge for LLMs.
-They present a new benchmark for autoformalization of mathematical definitions, going beyond the basic definitions of e.g. miniF2F.
-We see \tool as an excellent complement to this kind of work: autoformalized definitions could be passed on to \tool to provide a richer initial formalization. \paragraph{Proof Synthesis} Even with definitions and statements formalized, constructing the required proofs from various tactics is again non-trivial, even with the help of tools like Sledgehammer.
+\paragraph{Proof Synthesis} Even with definitions and statements formalized, constructing the required proofs from various tactics is non-trivial, even with the help of tools like Sledgehammer.
 This has motivated work on various LLM-driven methods for synthesizing proof scripts for proof assistants such as Isabelle or Lean, either step by step, whole proofs at once, or via proof sketches \citep{polu2020generativelanguagemodelingautomated, wang2024legoprover, ren2025deepseekproverv2advancingformalmathematical,alphaproof,chen2025seedproverdeepbroadreasoning, wang2025kiminaproverpreviewlargeformal,lin2025goedelproverfrontiermodelopensource, jiang2022thor,first2023baldur,jiang2023draft}.
-Our work does not focus on producing proofs, but on suggesting suitable conjectures similar to the kind of lemmas that humans write down in libraries of formal proofs, which could in the future be combined with, and complement, proof synthesis systems.
+Retrieval augmentation has been used to complement tactic search by fetching suitable lemmas and similar proofs from existing libraries \citep{leandojo,thakur2024an, 10.1109/ICSE55347.2025.00161}, with \citet{kumarappan2025leanagent} also targeting continuous learning on growing libraries.
+While our work does not focus on producing proofs, we see it as an excellent complement for future integration with systems like the above.